webfacer/wf-frameworks/databasewrapper/Readme.md

 * need to be reworked for some reason i add so many variables i do not need
 * Querycounter does not work
-* data which inserted doesnt esacpe do not now why
+* data which inserted doesnt esacpe do not know why

 ## Quick start